ITV in Spain for cars

-If a car is over four years old it will be necessary to have the vehicle undertake a road safety test, generally known as an ITV in Spain (similar to an MOT in the UK).
-This must be undertaken every two years until the car is ten years old when it is then compulsory to take the Spanish ITV every year.
+If a car is four years old it will be necessary to have the vehicle undertake a road safety test.
+This is known as an ITV in Spain.
+(Similar to an MOT in the UK).
+The car must undergo an ITV test in Spain every two years until the car is ten years old.
+After that it is then compulsory to take the Spanish ITV every year.

-The vehicle must be taken to a ITV (Inspeccion Technica de Vehiculos) testing station, where a series of checks will be made to ensure the car meets the safety standards required to use the roads in Spain.
+You take the vehicle to an ITV (Inspeccion Technica de Vehiculos) testing station.
+There the officials carry out a series of checks to ensure the car meets the safety standards required to use the roads in Spain.
 Many garages will, for a fee, check your vehicle over prior to testing and even take it to the testing station for you.

-Motorcycles (up to 49cc) Up to four years old are exempt from an ITV test.
-After four years they must be subject to an ITV test every two years.
-Motorcycles (50cc and over) Up to three years old are exempt from an ITV test.
-Older than three years then an ITV inspection must be completed every two years.
-Private Cars up to four years old are exempt.
-Between four years and ten a test is needed every two years.
-Older than 10 years requires a test each year.
-Some older commercial vehicles require a test every 6 months.
+Motorcycles (up to 49cc) Up to three years old are exempt from an ITV test.
+After three years they must be subject to an ITV test every two years.
+Motorcycles (50cc and over) Up to four years old are exempt from an ITV test.
+Once four years old then an ITV inspection must be completed every two years.

 The Usual tests are carried out to the vehicle, including examination of the brakes, steering joints, suspension, lighting and engine emissions.

 What does an ITV test in Spain consist of?

 The purpose of the ITV in Spain is to maintain the fleet of vehicles on Spanish roads in a roadworthy condition.